cbrake/influxdbhelper/README.md

 # InfluxDb Helper Library

-> easily write and query influxdb from Go programs
+> easily write and query InfluxDb from Go programs

 This library allows you to interface with InfluxDb databases with Go structs -- similiar to how you are using to interfacing with